Table of Contents

-Grammarly has one of the best Upsell Emails we’ve ever seen.
+Grammarly is one of the best examples we’ve ever seen.
 And quite frankly, it makes us a little jealous.

 When it comes to the tactic of reminding customers of your relationship, their email is the most comprehensive examples.
 It shows customers:

 - How many consecutive weeks they’ve been using the tool.

 - Stats that compare their productivity, accuracy, and vocabulary with other Grammarly users.